mikrocloud/docs/99.resources/initial-mikrotik-configuration.md

 ## Congratulations on Setting Up Your Initial Access
-🎉 Congrats, your MikroTik router is not ready to add to MikroCloud, you can go to [this](/documentation/getting-started/adding-your-first-router) page to add your router to your MikroCloud Portal
+🎉 Congrats, your MikroTik router is now ready to add to MikroCloud, you can go to [this](/documentation/getting-started/adding-your-first-router) page to add your router to your MikroCloud Portal.